-In September 2007, the FASB ratified Emerging Issues Task Force Issue No. 07-01, Accounting for Collaborative Agreements, or EITF 07-01 defines collaborative agreements as contractual arrangements that involve a joint operating activity.
+In September 2007, the FASB ratified Emerging Issues Task Force Issue No. 07-01, Accounting for Collaborative Agreements, or EITF 07-01, as codified in ASC 605.
+EITF 07-01 defines collaborative agreements as contractual arrangements that involve a joint operating activity.
 These arrangements involve two (or more) parties who are both active participants in the activity and that are exposed to significant risks and rewards dependent on the commercial success of the activity.
 EITF 07-01 provides that a company should report the effects of adoption as a change in accounting principle through retrospective application to all periods and requires additional disclosures about a company's collaborative arrangements.
 On January 1, 2009, we adopted this Statement, which did not have a material impact on our condensed consolidated financial position or results of operations.